joe-castle/timrjs/README.md

   // Timr {_events: Object, timer: 6, running: false, options: Object…}
 });
 ```
-_When used as a stopwatch, the timer will stop and the finish function will fire when the time reaches the maximum supported time `'999:59:59'`_
+> _When used as a stopwatch, the timer will stop and the finish function will fire when the time reaches the maximum supported time `'999:59:59'`_

-All the above methods return a reference to the Timr, so calls can be chained.
+All of the above methods return a reference to the Timr, so calls can be chained.
 #### Helper Methods
 There are a number of helper methods available to Timrs.
- - `destroy()` - Clears the timer, removes all event listeners and removes the Timr from the store.
+ - `destroy()` - Stops the timer, removes all event listeners and removes the Timr from the store.
 Returns a reference to the Timr.
  - `formatTime()` - Returns the currentTime, formatted.
  - `formatStartTime()` - Returns the startTime, formatted.
  - `percentDone()` - Returns the time elapsed in percent.